 Layer the Cut Tissue Paper

-Accordion fold the pieces together so you end up with one thin section when you're done.
-The creases from the previous fold might not match up perfectly, but just do the best you can to match them.
+Don't worry if the creases from the previous fold don't match up perfectly.
+Just do the best you can to match them.
 It won't matter when the flower is finished.

 Twist the Wire Around the Middle

 - Fold the entire accordion folded and layered stack of tissue paper in half.

 - Secure it using a piece of floral wire.

 - Twist the wire until it's tight all the way to the end.
 Now you have the center of the flower.

 - Cut away any excess wire.
 (If you have any excess wire, why not make a floral crown?)

 Make sure that the top loop of the wire next to the middle of the flower is twisted very tight, since it's what keeps all the layers together.